LWFlouisa/LePommeEsNeJete/README.md

 # LePommeEsNeJete
 A procedural dialogue generator for use outside of story specific events.
+The eventual direction I want to go is "Bamboo Francais", for my science fiction and fantasy setting.

 ## Generation of Francais
 ~~~